Butterfly Effects and Battleship Defects

 In the aftermath of Operation C, the Imperial General Headquarters agrees to a new course of action: the Navy readies itself for a decisive battle to destroy the American carrier forces in the Central Pacific; while the Army pushes ahead with its offensive into the South Pacific to cut the main sea lines of communication between Australia and the United States by establishing seaplane bases before capturing Port Moresby in the Territory of Papua.

 Operation MO is incredibly complex.
 Five naval task forces are to pinwheel across the Solomon and Coral Sea under the command of Vice Admiral Inoue Shigeyoshi.
 There is a Tulagi Invasion Force, Moresby Invasion Force, Covering Force, Main Body, and Carrier Striking Force.
-The Main Body would consist of the old Furataka and Aoba class heavy cruisers, the large cruiser Ikoma (fresh out of repairs), the questionably effective light carrier Ryujō, and the new light fleet carrier Ryuhō.
-The Striking Force, under Vice Admiral Takagi Takeo, would have the juniormost carriers in the navy, the 5th Carrier Division (fleet carriers Shōkaku and Zuikaku), and the 6th Carrier Division (the ex-battlecruisers Hiei and Haruna).
+The Main Body would consist of the old Furataka and Aoba class heavy cruisers, the large cruiser Ikoma (fresh out of repairs required after trading blows with Theseus in January) and the questionably effective light carrier Ryujō.
+The Striking Force, under Vice Admiral Takagi Takeo, would have the juniormost carriers in the navy, the 5th Carrier Division (fleet carriers Shōkaku and Zuikaku), and the 6th Carrier Division (the ex-battlecruisers Hiei and Haruna) and assisted what remains of the 4th Carrier Division, Zuihō.
 The IJN had hoped to send the 6th and 7th Carrier Divisions—all four Kongō-class conversions—but complications prevent this.
-Namely, repairs to Kongō from an engineering casualty—that occurred while attacking Rabaul earlier in the year and nearly caused a collision with Akagi—prove more difficult than expected while the worker shortages delay the re-commissioning of Kirishima (those workers were instead diverted to repair the higher-value scout carriers Shōhō and Zuihō).
+Namely, repairs to Kongō from an engineering casualty—that occurred while attacking Rabaul earlier in the year and nearly caused a collision with Akagi—prove more difficult than expected while the worker shortages delay the re-commissioning of Kirishima (those workers were instead diverted to repair the much higher-value scout carrier Zuihō).

-The Covering Force and Main Body will first escort the Tulagi Force to its destination so that it can establish a large seaplane base on the island before sprinting across the Solomon Sea to rejoin the Moresby Invasion Force as it hooks around the tip of Papua toward its destination.
-All the while, the Carrier Striking Force will cover the other forces as it sails north of the Solomons before entering the Coral Sea from the east.
+The Covering Force and Main Body first escort the Tulagi Force to its destination as it establishes a large seaplane base on the island before sprinting across the Solomon Sea to rejoin the Moresby Invasion Force as it hooks around the tip of Papua toward its target.
+All the while, the Carrier Striking Force covers the other forces as it sails north of the Solomons before entering the Coral Sea from the east.

 The Japanese believe it is likely that there is to be at least one American carrier in the area of operations, and is extremely confident in their ability to weaken the US carrier forces ahead of their decisive battle.

 The Allies are, of course, reading significant portions of the Japanese Naval Code and aware of their enemy’s plans.
 However, the US response options are limited.
-The USN notionally has six fleet carriers in the Pacific, with three more fleet and two more light carriers in the Atlantic.
+The USN notionally has six fleet carriers in the Pacific, with three more fleet carriers in the Atlantic.
 However, of the six in the Pacific, Ranger and Saratoga are still under repair from damage suffered during the attack on Pearl Harbor and from the submarine I-6, respectively.
 Enterprise and Hornet are operational but returning from the Doolittle Raid, leaving only Lexington and Yorktown available for operations in the South Pacific.
-In the Atlantic, Wasp is running convoys to Malta; Kettle Creek and Kings Mountain are providing air cover for trans-Atlantic convoys; and the emergency repeat Yorktown-class carriers Reprisal and Bonhomme Richard are outfitting in Newport News and Fore River.
+In the Atlantic, Wasp is running convoys to Malta; Franklin and Bonhomme Richard are still working up (while providing air cover for trans-Atlantic convoys); and Reprisal is outfitting at Fore River.
+The Navy’s CV-9 fleet carrier and CV-23 light carriers are under construction but not near completion.

 On May 4, Fletcher launches a total of 60 aircraft against Tulagi in three waves, which sinks a destroyer and three minesweepers but otherwise fails to prevent the Japanese from establishing a seaplane base on the island.
 Critically, the IJN’s Carrier Striking Force cannot exploit the Americans’ premature reveal as a failed attempt to reinforce Rabual pushes back their timetable by a day and is in the middle of fueling when word of the attack on Tulagi reaches them.
-Furthermore, the Japanese incorrectly assume the Americans are operating to the east, not the south, of the Solomons, so Japanese aerial recon fails to spot Fletcher as he returns to regroup with Lexington.
+Furthermore, the Japanese incorrectly assume the Americans are operating to the east—not the south—of the Solomons, so Japanese aerial recon fails to spot Fletcher before he regroups with Lexington.

 On May 5, Fletcher regroups with Task Forces 11 and 44, and radio intercepts informs him that the Japanese intend to arrive off Port Moresby on May 10.
 Fletcher deduces that the Japanese are likely to have carriers operating in support of the landing force and that they are likely transiting via the Jormand Passage (through the strait between the Louisiade Archipelago and Papau) to Moresby.